AvatarasS/telnyxTest/README.md

 ### Test Cases

 The following test cases are included in this project:
-1. ID#001 Verify that the Telnyx logo has right location and redirects to the homepage.
+1. ID#001 Test the Telnyx logo redirects to the Main page from Solution page
-2. ID#002 Verify that the user receives an error message when logging in with an invalid email and password combination.
+2. ID#002 Test the user receives an error message on LogIn page when logging in with an invalid email and password combination.
-3. ID#003 Test the sign up functionality with valid credentials.
+3. ID#003 Test the Signup form functionality on Signup page to be filled with credentials and checkbox to be checked.
-4. ID#004 Test the sign up functionality with invalid credentials.
+4. ID#004 Test the user receives an error message on Signup page when registry with empty required fields.
-5. ID#005 Test the header dropdown menu and display of menu item buttons.
+5. ID#005 Test the displaying of buttons in Products dropdown menu in header.
-6. ID#006 Test the functionality of social media buttons
+6. ID#006 Test the correct "href" attribute of social media buttons on Main page.
-7. ID#007 Test the solutions button click and pagination next button click functionality
+7. ID#007 Test the Solutions button click and the pagination next button click functionality on Solutions page.
-8. ID#008 Test the dropdown reason choose functionality
+8. ID#008 Test the dropdown reason choose functionality to select "Sales-Inquiry" on Contactus page.
-9. ID#009 Test the tab list buttons switch between panels correctly
+9. ID#009 Test the "Sender Types" tab list buttons on Messaging page switch between panels correctly.
-10. ID#010 Test the FAQ buttons expand and show the corresponding information correctly
+10. ID#010 Test the FAQ buttons on Messaging page expand and show the corresponding information correctly.

 ### Notes